Azynokel/empiris-benchmark-test/README.md

 visualization:
   api_key: "{{ $env.api_key }}" # Visit empiris.pages.dev to obtain an API Key

-# The Github Token is required for optimizating the Go benchmarks
+# The Github Token is required for optimizing the Go benchmarks
 # The token should be allowed to read/write artifacts and read previous action runs
 github_token: "{{ $env.github_token }}"
 ```